elsacatoire/elsacatoire/README.md

 ## 🚀 About Me
+💼 I am an apprentice FullStack developper since October with Apside Nantes.
 🌐 Learning web/software development at Ada Tech School in Nantes since january 2023.
 🏔️ I have a passion for both mountains and coding (finding usefull solutions).
 My dream is to code for a greener and more accessible world, right from my favorite mountain.
-💼 I start an apprenticeship as a FullStack developper, for 13 months, the 23th of October with Apside Nantes.

 ## 🙋‍♀️ Few things about me